-How To Spot The Signs Of A Coming Blue Wave
+Will Democrats Win The House This November?

 Congressional ballot

 This is one of the first places people start when they talk about possible wave elections.
-So what is the "congressional ballot test"?
-It refers to a specific question in a public opinion surveys that asks which party you prefer to control Congress.
+So what is the "congressional ballot test?"
+It refers to a specific question in public opinion surveys that asks which party you prefer to control Congress.

 Here are some examples: